skeoop/skeoop.github.io/Project-Reviews.md

 * GameObject- renamed `tick` method to `update` but many other methods identical
 * Game
-* Handler - many identical methods, even variable names same
+* Handler - many identical methods, even variable names are same
 * ObjectId (same as ID enum) - stupid enum syntax (`Player()` instead of `Player`) shows its a copy.
-* Player1 and Player2 are similar to Player (RealTutGML)
+* Player1 and Player2 are similar to Player class on RealTutGML.

 Design Issues: